-If you are using RHEL 7.x or CentOS 7.x, you should copy the efm-3.8 unit file to new file with a name that is unique for each cluster.
+If you are using RHEL/CentOS 7.x or RHEL/CentOS 8.x, you should copy the edb-efm-3.10 unit file to new file with a name that is unique for each cluster.
 For example, if you have two clusters (named acctg and sales), the unit file names might be:

-'''

-/etc/systemd/system/efm-acctg.service

-/etc/systemd/system/efm-sales.service

-'''
+/usr/lib/systemd/system/efm-acctg.service /usr/lib/systemd/system/efm-sales.service

 Then, edit the CLUSTER variable within each unit file, changing the specified cluster name from efm to the new cluster name.
-For example, for a cluster named acctq, the value would specify:
+For example, for a cluster named acctg, the value would specify:

-'''

 Environment=CLUSTER=acctg

-'''